-Slowly, I become aware of my surroundings, the soft light through the window waking me gently from a very deep sleep.
-I open my eyes and look around.
-I’m lying in an unfamiliar bed in a room I’ve never seen before.
+The soft light through the window wakes me gently from a very deep sleep, and I open my eyes to survey my surroundings.
+I’m in an unfamiliar bed in a room I’ve never seen before.
 Across the room, beside the window, a man in priestly garb dozes in a chair.
-Trying to raise myself up to get a better view, I discover that I’m almost too weak to do so.
+Trying to raise myself up to get a better view, I discover I’m almost too weak to do so.
 My stirring brings the priest immediately alert.

-“Ah,” he says quietly, rising from his chair, “I see you have decided to come back to us.”
+“Ah,” he says quietly.
+“I see you have decided to come back to us.”
 Crossing the room, he sits beside me on the bed and places one hand on my forehead.
 “And the fever has not returned.
-That is good . . . very good indeed.”
+That is good – very good indeed.”

 “Where am I?
 What is this place?
 And how did I get here?”

 “I shall leave your first two questions for others to answer.
 As to how you arrived, I am told that your horse brought you.”
-I must look puzzled, for he continues, “Yes, I know that sounds silly for that is how many men go places.
-Yet I am told that when you arrived, you were almost passed out . . . delirious with fever . . . barely able to stay in the saddle, clinging to your horse’s neck . . . and that the horse brought you here and called out for help.”
+I must look puzzled, for he continues, “Yes, I know that sounds silly since that is how men go places.
+Yet I am told that when you arrived, you were delirious with fever – barely able to stay in the saddle and clinging to your horse’s neck – and that the horse brought you here and called out for help.”

-Vague recollections are coming back . . . of endless rain. . . of giving Star Dancer his head.
+Vague recollections.
+Of endless rain.
+Of giving Star Dancer his head.
 “You say there are others.
 Are they sick as well?”

-“They are not,” he replies, “nor do I think they will be; and for that I credit your lady wife.”
+“They are not.
+Nor do I think they will be, and for that I credit your lady wife.”
 So it wasn’t a dream!
 “She realized immediately that you had the sickness, so she made everyone leave the room, including herself.
-Anyone who had touched you . . . she made them strip naked and have a hot bath . . . fresh water for each bath.
+Anyone who had touched you – she made them strip naked and have a hot bath – fresh water for each bath.
 She ordered all the clothes burned, including her own.
 Then she banished everyone to the other side of the house and sent for me.”